 His parents were not aware of any career options and left it to him to decide what he wanted to do.
 Bankim’s childhood dream was to pursue an English Honours degree.
-But in Class 11, he got in touch with some students from a law school who had come to sensitize students about law in a neighboring school.
+But in Class 11, he got in touch with members of the IDIA West Bengal Chapter who had come to sensitize students about law in a neighbouring school.
 Encouraged by his friends, he got in touch with the student volunteers from IDIA, and appeared for the aptitude test, which he did well in.
 He finally got admitted to Jogesh Chandra Chowdhury Law College, Calcutta University.